 In addition to daily water usage, you’ll also want to consider your water heater’s recovery rate.
 The recovery rate refers to how quickly the tank can reheat after large hot water draws.

-This is important because you’ll want a heater to keep up with hot water demands, even during peak usage times.
+This is important because you’ll want a heater to meet hot water demands, even during peak usage.
 Gas water heaters typically have very high recovery rates since gas heating elements can reheat water rapidly.

 Electric heaters have moderate recovery rates, while heat pump or hybrid models may recover slower.
 It’s good to match your water heater’s recovery ability to your household’s typical peak demand periods.
 A faster recovery rate ensures adequate hot water supply if multiple showers are taken back-to-back or other large-draw appliances are used simultaneously.